bonds/bonds.github.io/content/posts/2022-04-28-junior-vs-senior-engineers.md

 Senior: easy to understand solution, even if a bit ugly

-Junior: don’t like criticism, don’t want to look bad<br>
+Junior: don’t like criticism, don’t want to look bad

 Senior: want more criticism, don’t want to make a mistake that could be avoided